sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 # 3. Summary of [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229)

-The paper makes two technical contributions: (1) a new benchmark, called GSM-Symbolic, for evaluating mathematical reasoning of LMs, and (2) an empirical evaluation of 25 LMs on this new benchmark to assess their reasoning capabilities.
+Mirzadeh et al. (2024) <d-cite key="mirzadeh2024gsm"></d-cite> make two technical contributions: (1) a new benchmark, called GSM-Symbolic, for evaluating mathematical reasoning of LMs, and (2) an empirical evaluation of 25 LMs on this new benchmark to assess their reasoning capabilities.

 ## 3.1 What is the new benchmark and how is it constructed?

-The authors propose GSM-Symbolic, a variant of the well-established GSM8K benchmark for grade school math word problems (Cobbe et al., 2021).
+The authors propose GSM-Symbolic, a variant of the well-established GSM8K benchmark for grade school math word problems <d-cite key="cobbe2021training"></d-cite>.
 Since GSM8K has likely leaked into many LMs' training sets due to its popularity, GSM-Symbolic aims to match its distribution whilst eliminating (or reducing) train-test overlap.

 The authors also construct four variants of GSM-Symbolic by modifying question difficulty:
 - GSM-M1: An easier version that removes one clause from each question.